hktoler/GettingAndCleaningData/README.md

 # GettingAndCleaningData
 Course Assignment By Haim Kotler, 12 May 2017

-run_analysis.R contains a funtion names run_analysis()m which does the following:
+run_analysis.R contains a function names run_analysis(), which does the following:
-1. read activities and features from files ( files are in UCI HAR Dataset directory under working directoey)
+1. read activities and features labels from files (assume files are in UCI HAR Dataset directory under working directoey)
 2. read test and train databases, including the subjects, activities and feature results files
 3. merge test and train data.
 4. select part of the data that contain only mean and standard deviation results, into a new DB
 5. aggregate the new db by subject and activity and calculate average on results (per subject and per activity)
-6. write result to file - run_analysis_result.txt
+6. write result to file - run_analysis_result.txt (also in this repo)

 Code book for results file:
 1. subject - number of test subject (1 to 30)